moonlight03/DreamFont3D/README.md

 # Acknowledgements
-This project is built on source codes shared by (Stable-DreamFusion)[This project is built on source codes shared by] and DenseDiffusion.
+This project is built on source codes shared by [Stable-DreamFusion](https://github.com/ashawkey/stable-dreamfusion) and [DenseDiffusion](https://github.com/ashawkey/stable-dreamfusion).